-He was rewarded with the Nobel Peace prize even though he started wars in Syria, Libya, and nearly kicked off world war three with Russia over Ukraine.
-In psychology terms, People fell for Obamas persona.
+They rewarded Obama with the Nobel Peace prize even though he started wars in Syria, Libya, and nearly kicked off world war three with Russia over Ukraine.
+In psychological terms, people fell for Obamas persona.
 His image allowed him to butcher his way across the middle east without hardly an eyebrow being raised.

 The serial killer Ted Bundy is another example of this.
 Hundreds of women turned up at his murder trial and cooed, “He doesn’t look like a murderer”, “He’s soo cute.”
-Bundy even fathered a child in prison to one of the thousands of besotted women who adored him in spite of him being one of Americas most prolific serial killers.
+Bundy even fathered a child in prison to one of the thousands of besotted women who adored him despite him being one of America’s most prolific serial killers.

 Social proof is key to psychology and marketing

-If people see lots of people liking a particular product they will automatically assume that it’s a good product.
+If people see lots of people liking a particular product, they will automatically assume that it’s a wonderful product.

-One of the tactics that marketing companies use is they hire a people to start liking particular posts because this will increase the chances of consumers making a purchase.
-When people see a load of likes generally their reaction is something like, “Oh, this must be good!” but what they fail to grasp is that the likes and rankings of the product may have been artificially boosted.
+One tactic that marketing companies use is they hire people to like particular posts because this will increase the chances of consumers making a purchase.
+When people see a load of likes their reaction is something like, “Oh, this must be good!” but what they cannot grasp is that the likes and rankings of the product may have been artificially boosted.

-There is a very good reason why TV shows use canned laughter- this is because once people hear other people laughing they will be more inclined to laugh themselves.
-If people see someone else doing something the chances are they will end up doing the same thing.
+There is an excellent reason TV shows use canned laughter, this is because once people hear other people laughing they will be more inclined to laugh themselves.
+If people see someone else doing something, the chances are they will end up doing the same thing.

 Marketing psychology will utilise the scarcity principle and the sense of urgency tactic

-If you want to get consumers to make a purchase you need to push them into making a decision.
-You need to pretend that the item is in very high demand and that you don’t have another supply to meet the demand.
+If you want to get consumers to make a purchase, you need to push them into making a decision.
+You need to pretend that the item is in outrageous demand and that you don’t have enough supply to meet the demand.

-Even though your warehouse may be full to the brim with whatever junk you’re trying to sell, you need to tell them that there is only a small number of items left.
+Even though your warehouse may be full to the brim with whatever product you’re trying to sell, you need to tell them that there are only a few items left.
 This tactic will invoke the scarcity principle.
 Once people think something is running out they will come flocking like a pack of lemmings getting ready to jump off a cliff.

 A basic tactic that marketing companies use is that they sell products under the banner of “limited number available” “selling fast” or they will have a deadline before the offer expires.
 What you’re trying to do is to force the consumers into making a decision.

-The weather can have a huge influence on consumer behaviour
+The weather can have a tremendous influence on consumer behaviour

-You should try and tailor your marketing promotions to when the weather is looking promising.
-Studies suggest that on gloomy days we are more risk averse and so are far less likely to make a purchase then when it would be a sunny day.
+You should try to tailor your marketing promotions to when the weather is looking promising.
+Studies suggest that on gloomy days we are more risk-averse and so are far less likely to make a purchase than when it would be a sunny day.

 Depending on what particular area you’re targeting you should look up the weather forecast and push your product whenever it looks like its going to be a sunny day.